A cure for the cyber insomniac

-- On the following screen, if you or someone has set a wake up and sleep schedule for your Mac, you’ll see it.
-You want to make sure that these options aren’t causing your Mac not to go into the sleep mode.
+- On the following screen, if you or someone has set a wake-up and sleep schedule for your Mac, you’ll see it.
+You want to make sure that these options aren’t causing your Mac not to go into sleep mode.

 If you aren’t sure what to do, you can untick both the options and they’ll be disabled.